McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - {{% badge style="info" icon="plus-circle" title=" " %}}New{{% /badge %}} The taxonomy pages received some love in this release, making them better leverage available screen space and adding translation support for the taxonomy names.

-  Hugo's default taxonmies `tags` and `categories` are already contained in the theme's i18n files.
+  Hugo's default taxonomies `tags` and `categories` are already contained in the theme's i18n files.
 If you have self-defined taxonomies, you can add translations by adding them to your own i18n files.
-If you don't provide translations, the singualar and plural forms are taken as configured in your `hugo.toml`.
+If you don't provide translations, the singular and plural forms are taken as configured in your `hugo.toml`.

 - {{% badge style="info" icon="plus-circle" title=" " %}}New{{% /badge %}} To give you more flexibility in customizing your article layout a new partial `content-header.html` is introduced.